What is video in qualitative research?

 The reason it’s so effective is because it’s as simple as using a mobile phone to record audio and video with just a press of a button.
 Plus, the affordability of high-quality technical equipment, e.g. wearable microphones, and superior camera quality compared to other forms of digital recording has made video a strong supplementary component of qualitative research.

 As a result, video provides respondents with the freedom and flexibility to respond at their leisure — removing any issue of time — and with smartphone technologies that are increasingly of high grade, helping to mitigate costs while increasing scale.

 And the best part?
-Organisations can get more insightful and actionable insights from data around-the-clock, and that data can be utilised for as long as necessary.
+Organizations can get more insightful and actionable insights from data around-the-clock, and that data can be utilized for as long as necessary.

 Types of video qualitative research methods